joy-dutta/PoAh/README.md

 # PoAh
-Advanced PoAh Consensus for Blockchain
+Advanced Proof of Authentication (PoAh) Consensus for Blockchain